Contact Us:

 Nageezi, NM 87037

 Step back in time and capture a glimpse of Arizona’s two largest ruins – Betatakin and Kiet Seel.
-See how the Anasazi or “ancient ones” lived more then 900 years ago.
+See how the ancestral Puebloan lived more than 900 years ago.
 Beautifully preserved ruins can be seen from Betatakin Overlook, which also has a modern visitor center and replicas of ancient hogans and sweat lodges on the grounds.
 For those of you that want to see the ruins up close, full-day hikes are also offered to both the Betatakin and Kiet Seel sites.

 NOTICE: Cliff dwelling tours are closed between October and April.